dacgarz/gswa/wp-content/plugins/wysiwyg-widgets/readme.txt

 3. Drag the WYSIWYG Widget to one of your widget areas and select the Widget Block to show.

 == Changelog ==

+= 2.3.6 - September 29, 2016 =

+Maintenance release.
+Mainly just removed some dead links from meta & getting rid of "not updated" notice.
+Happy widget blocking!

 = 2.3.5 - March 18, 2015 =